• Skip to primary navigation

 Match Betting in Cricket

 Cricket Bat and BallThe popularity around betting on cricket really kicked off in the UK during the 2005 Ashes series, and since then it’s continued to grow.
-It’s possibly not the sport that most people think of when they first think of online sports betting, but with the right approach and the right strategy, there is plenty of money to be made.
+It’s possibly not the sport that most people think of when they first think of online sports betting, but with the right approach and the right strategy, many punters have been successful with their bets.

 Like with most other sports, the match betting market is going to be the most popular with cricket.
 It’s pretty simple is that you are just betting on the outcome of the match, nothing more specific than that.